-"To operate a bonded winey, producing and bottling, and selling in an existing building.
-Wineproduced would be sold through a distributorship and at private invitational tasting.
-The operation will be confined to grapes grown on the proper@.
-It is expected to be to only be a part time endeavor due to the size d the vineyard."
+"To operate a bonded winery, producing and bottling, and selling in an existing building.
+Wineproduced would be sold through a distributorship and atprivute invitational tasting.
+The operation will be confined to grapes grown on the property.
+It is expected to be to only be a part time endeavor due to the size of the vineyard."